jamesdonoh/data-mining/report.md

 ## Data Set

-The open data set used in this report is the UK Government's 2016 release of Road Safety Data [@dft], which gives "the circumstances of personal injury road accidents ... the types (including Make and Model) of vehicles involved and the consequential casualties".
+The open data set used in this report is the Department for Transport's 2016 release of Road Safety Data [@dft], which gives "the circumstances of personal injury road accidents ... the types (including Make and Model) of vehicles involved and the consequential casualties".
 The data are published annually on the [data.gov.uk](https://data.gov.uk/) website under a licence that permits non-commercial exploitation with attribution [@tna].

+The source of the data is the 'STATS19' accident reporting form used by police and so the data is also referred to by this name.
+The STATS19 data has been recorded (with some changes in attribute semantics) since 1979 [@adls].
+The Department for Transport also produces a 'STATS20' document which provides guidance on completing the form defines some of its terminology [@stats20].

 The 2016 data set is distributed as three separate ZIP-compressed comma-separated variable (CSV) files, listed in Table \ref{data-files} along with the number of data rows in each (each file also includes a single 'header' row providing metadata [@han, p.
 92] in the form of field names).